Kunter-Bunt/Marius-Wodtke-Blog/content/post/other/br-statusreason/index.md

     - Business Rules
 ---

-I had to write this article because I was absolutely unable to find this information online: "Can you set a specific Status/Status Reason with a Business Rules in Dynamics?"
-So I had to go blind and just try and here is the outcome for you to make a confident statement whether you can solve your requirement with a Business Rule (BR).
+I had to write this article because I was unable to find this information online: "Can you set a specific Status/Status Reason with a Business Rules in Dynamics?"
+So I had to go blind and just try and here is the outcome for you to make a confident statement about whether you can solve your requirement with a Business Rule (BR).

-To set the scene, lets dive a little into my requirement.
+To set the scene, let's dive a little into my requirements.
 Quotes need to be confirmed by a certain group of people before they can be offered to the customer.
 This shall prevent excessive discounts.
 After a quote is confirmed it shall not be changed anymore.
-The proposed solution was to use Column Security (formerly called Field Security) and adding the people who can confirm those quotes to a Column Security Profile in order to allow them changing that field.
-Problem is, you can't activate Column Security on the Status/Status Reason columns.
-It would not make any sense anyways because you then would also be unable to win or lose a quote afterwards without access to the column.
+The proposed solution was to use Column Security (formerly called Field Security) and add the people who can confirm those quotes to a Column Security Profile to allow them to change that field.
+The problem is, that you can't activate Column Security on the Status/Status Reason columns.
+It would not make any sense anyway because you then would also be unable to win or lose a quote afterward without access to the column.
 So the idea is to make a simple switch (boolean) with Column Security to only allow the approvers to change it and make a Business Rule to activate the quote when the field is set to prevent any changes after the quote is confirmed.

 ## Setting StateCode
 We will be starting with a Business Rule set to _Entity_ Scope.
 It sets the Status (StateCode) to active for a _Draft_ Quote that is _Confirmed_.